meanmodemoda/msdv-major-studio-1/week05_quan_final/README.md

 ### Process Update
 I took the feedback of my classmates and redesigned the dashboard.
 I eliminated all additional colors and will stick with the current SDG color palette which is already quite colorful.

 I also completed the below features as planned.
+Click [here](https://muons.com/msdv-major-studio-1/01_quantitative_project/) for the live project.

 - Score grid rating
 - Body text